johncobain/uniEvents/IDEAS.md

 - use dynamic linking for Participants

-- Short Course must have a Teacher as teacher of the event
+- Short Course must have a Professor as Professor of the event

 - Press Enter to exit views